DocuSign, Inc. (NASDAQ:DOCU) Short Interest Update

-DocuSign (NASDAQ:DOCU – Get Free Report) last posted its quarterly earnings data on Thursday, June 6th.
-The company reported $0.29 earnings per share (EPS) for the quarter, beating the consensus estimate of $0.20 by $0.09.
-The business had revenue of $709.64 million during the quarter, compared to analysts’ expectations of $706.07 million.
+DocuSign (NASDAQ:DOCU – Get Free Report) last released its quarterly earnings results on Thursday, June 6th.
+The company reported $0.29 earnings per share (EPS) for the quarter, beating analysts’ consensus estimates of $0.20 by $0.09.
 DocuSign had a net margin of 3.81% and a return on equity of 15.44%.
-On average, equities research analysts predict that DocuSign will post 0.88 earnings per share for the current fiscal year.
+The firm had revenue of $709.64 million for the quarter, compared to analysts’ expectations of $706.07 million.
+Research analysts expect that DocuSign will post 0.88 EPS for the current fiscal year.

 Insiders Place Their Bets